EricThomson/anaties/readme.md

         - rand_rgb: returns random array of rgb values

 ## Install
 I will build a conda installer eventually.
-For now, just go to the folder where you want the anaties folder placed, and:
+For now, using the anaconda prompt, just cd to the folder where you want the anaties folder placed, and:

     git clone https://github.com/EricThomson/anaties

-To get it to work within your virtual environment, make sure you have the dependencies installed (scipy, numpy, matplotlib).

-Then, in any script you are in, you can import it with:
+To get it to work within any virtual environment, make sure you have the dependencies installed (scipy, numpy, matplotlib), and then you can import it with:

     sys.path.append(anaties_path)
     from anaties import signals as sig